Agatti Island: Tourism

 Agatti is one of the Lakshadweep islands open to tourism.
 Visitors, however, are allowed to the Island under certain restrictions.
 They are required to obtain Entry Permit from the Lakshadweep Administration for entering or visiting the island.
 Entry Permit is issued based on the visitor having a confirmed place to stay.
 There are only two hotels or resorts in Agatti: Agatti Island Beach Resort (AIBER) and the other is Sea Shells Beach Resort.
 A road runs through the island, which can be best enjoyed by hiring a bicycle available at many places.

-Water sports activities such as scuba diving, wind surfing, snorkelling, surfing, kayaking, canoeing, water skiing, sportfishing, yachting and night sea voyages are popular activities among tourists.
+Water sports activities such as scuba diving, wind surfing, snorkeling, surfing, kayaking, canoeing, water skiing, sportfishing, yachting and night sea voyages are popular activities among tourists.
 Tourists flock to these islands throughout the year, except during the southwest monsoon months when seas are extremely rough.

 Administration

 The island belongs to the township of Agatti Island of Kavaratti Tehsil.